ehsteve/roentgen/docs/guide/transmission_bkg.rst

 .. math::
   I(x) = I_0 \exp(-\mu x)

 The parameter :math:`\mu` is called the linear attenuation coefficient and measures the absorptivity of the material.
-It has units of :math:`cm_{-1}`.
+It has units of :math:`cm^{-1}`.
 This value captures the sum of the probabilities of individual processes which might remove an individual photon from the impinging beam.
 Those interactions most relevant to the x-ray and gamma-ray range are the photoelectric interaction and Compton scattering.
-In a photoelectric interaction, the entire incident energy of the interacting photon absorbed by the material while in Compton scattering, only a portion of the incident energy is absorbed.
+In a photoelectric interaction, the entire incident energy of the interacting photon is absorbed by the material while in Compton scattering, only a portion of the incident energy is absorbed.
 These interactions are energy dependent which means that the linear attenuation coefficient is also.

-Another more popular way to represent the linear attenuation coefficient is through the mass attenuation coefficient or
+Another way to represent the linear attenuation coefficient is through the mass attenuation coefficient or

 .. math::
   \mu_m = \frac{\mu}{\rho}